-Professor Zed Zhipeng Gao joined AUP in 2021.
-Gao has an interdisciplinary academic background, holding a Ph.D. in the historical, theoretical, and critical studies of psychology.
-He has also conducted postdoctoral research in sociology and anthropology.
+Professor Zed Zhipeng Gao joined the American University of Paris in 2021.
+Gao has an interdisciplinary background: he holds a Ph.D. in the historical, theoretical, and critical studies of psychology and has conducted postdoctoral research in sociology and anthropology.

-Gao has published over 20 journal articles and book chapters.
-His work has appeared in Review of General Psychology, Journal of Humanistic Psychology, Social Anthropology, Narrative Inquiry, History of Psychology, History of Science, etc. He has edited special issues of the journals Theory & Psychology (Sage) and the journal Integrative Psychological and Behavioral Science (Springer).
-Gao serves on the editorial board of the journal Theory & Psychology.
-Additionally, Gao is a co-organizer of the 2025 Three Societies Meeting (ESHHS, CHEIRON, and SHP) in Paris.
+Gao has published more than twenty journal articles and book chapters.
+His work has appeared in venues including Review of General Psychology, Journal of Humanistic Psychology, Social Anthropology, Narrative Inquiry, History of Psychology, and History of Science.
+He has (co-)edited special issues of Theory & Psychology (SAGE) and Integrative Psychological and Behavioral Science (Springer), as well as a book volume on Cultural Politics in Indigenous Psychology (Palgrave).
+A member of the editorial board of Theory & Psychology, Gao is also a co-organizer of the 2025 Three Societies Meeting (ESHHS, Cheiron, and SHP) in Paris.
 Gao has received several awards in international psychology, the history of psychology, theoretical psychology, and qualitative inquiry.

 Before joining AUP, Gao taught in Toronto and Vancouver, where he enjoyed working with students from diverse backgrounds.
-At AUP, he utilizes a roundtable seminar format in the small-class environment to foster intellectual discussion and a sense of community.
+At AUP, he uses a roundtable seminar format to foster intellectual dialogue within a supportive classroom environment.

 Education/Degrees